Willy de Majo

-William Maks de May (1917–1993), known as Willie de Majo, was a graphic designer, born in Vienna.
+Willie de Majo (born William Maks de May; 25 July 1917 – 17 October 1993) was a graphic designer.

 De Majo is widely known as the founder of the International Council of Graphic Design Associations (ICOGRADA), and as a vocal supporter of the professional status of designers, playing a significant role advocating for the design profession internationally.

 His archive is located at the University of Brighton Design Archives.

 Education and early career

+De Majo was born in Vienna on 25 July 1917.
 After undertaking his training at the Vienna Commercial Academy (Wiener Handelsakademie), de Majo founded a design business in Belgrade in 1935.
 In 1939, de Majo moved to Britain and joined the BBC as a broadcaster for their overseas service.

-World War Two
+World War II

-From 1941-1943, de Majo served with the Royal Yugoslav Air Force attached to the Royal Air Force.
-In 1944 he was with the War Ministry in London, and between 1945-1946, he was with the RAF at Supreme Headquarters, Allied Expeditionary Force.
+From 1941 to 1943, de Majo served with the Royal Yugoslav Air Force attached to the Royal Air Force.
+In 1944 he was with the War Ministry in London, and between 1945 and 1946, he was with the RAF at Supreme Headquarters, Allied Expeditionary Force.
 De Majo was awarded a military MBE for his service.